-Welcome to the website for How to Measure Anything in Cybersecurity Risk.
+Welcome to the website for How to Measure Anything: Finding the Value of Intangibles in Business.
 This is where readers can come to download examples mentioned in the book.
 These downloads include spreadsheet examples of the calculations, “Power Tools” and additional calibration exercises.

 Additional Calibration Questions